Cosys-Lab/Cosys-AirSim/docs/echo.md

 Parameter                 | Description
 --------------------------| ------------
-NumberOfTraces            | Amount of traces (rays) being cast SensorOpeningAngle        | The angle for receiving signals on the sensor ReflectionOpeningAngle    | Opening angle of reflections AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m)
+NumberOfTraces            | Amount of traces (rays) being cast.
+If set to a negative value, it will only do 2D sensing in horizontal plane!
+SensorOpeningAngle        | The angle for receiving signals on the sensor ReflectionOpeningAngle    | Opening angle of reflections AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m)